maikelpenz/job-scraper/README.md

 * The Scraper code: `job_scraper` folder.
 * The CI/CD pipeline: responsible for deploying the scraper and pushing changes to the code, which lives inside `cicd_infrastructure`.

+The [Deployment](#deployment) section below gives you information about how to deploy this project to AWS.

 ![ArchitectureImage](images/architecture.jpeg)